chaotic-society/chebyshev/README.md

 Chebyshev is a header-only C++ testing framework designed for testing scientific software and scientific computing libraries.
 It is part of the larger Theoretica project, a mathematical library that is thoroughly tested using Chebyshev.
 The framework is composed of three modules: a `prec` module for precision testing, a `benchmark` module for benchmarks, and the `err` module for error checking.
 Chebyshev provides a robust and flexible way to ensure the accuracy, performance, and reliability of scientific computing applications.

 ## Interface
 The different modules are contained in their respective namespaces and are initialized through the `<module>::setup()` function and are terminated with the `<module>::terminate()` function, which outputs the results.
 The behavior of a module may be customized and extended by modifying the fields of the `<module>::state` structure after the module has been initialized.
-The results of testing are also output to file in CSV format for easy analysis and manipulation as a data table.
+The results of testing are also output to file in CSV or other formats for easy analysis, manipulation and visualization.

 ### Precision testing